jayriverlong/jayriverlong.github.io/_posts/2020-08-02-online-dating.md

 profoundly difficult to generate matches at a better-than-random rate.
 Both of these issues are fundamentally due to the user having too much choice, both in how they describe themselves and how they choose others.
-Importantly, these are not really blameable faults of the users, and it's clear that the current generation of dating apps will not remedy these problems.
+Importantly, these are not really blamable faults of the users, and it's clear that the current generation of dating apps will not remedy these problems.